khanguyen74/hydrogen-price-predictor/README.md

 This project includes a Makefile for easy execution of common tasks.
 You can use the following commands:

+### Requirements

+To use the Makefile, ensure the following are installed on your system:

+- Python 3.8+

+- Make (available by default on macOS/Linux; for Windows, use Git Bash or WSL)

+- pip (comes with Python)

+### Commands

-### Setup Environment
+1. Setup Virtual Environment

+Creates a new virtual environment in .venv and installs all dependencies from requirements.txt.

 ```bash
 make setup_env
 ```

-Creates a virtual environment in .venv and installs dependencies listed in requirements.txt.

-> Note: Run this once when setting up the project for the first time.

-### Reinstall Dependencies
+> After setup, activate the virtual environment using:
+>
+> ```bash
+> source .venv/bin/activate
+> ```

+---

+2. Install Dependencies (Optional)

 ```bash
 make install
 ```

-Installs project dependencies into an already-created virtual environment.
+Reinstalls all dependencies if you’ve already set up the environment.

+---

-### Generate Dataset
+3. Generate Dataset

 ```bash
 make generate
 ```

-### Train model
+Runs the dataset generation script to produce the synthetic hydrogen price dataset.

+---

+4. Train the Model

 ```bash
 make train
 ```

+Trains the regression model and saves the serialized model (model.pkl) and scaler (scaler.pkl) to the model/ directory.

+---

-### Run FastAPI server
+5. Run the FastAPI server

 ```bash
 make api
 ```

+Starts the FastAPI server to serve predictions.
+By default, it runs at <http://127.0.0.1:8000>.

-### Start Jupyter Notebook
+6. Launch Jupyter Notebook

 ```bash
 make notebook
 ```

+Opens a local Jupyter Notebook server to explore the EDA or train/test results interactively.

-### Clean Up
+7. Clean Up the Project Files

 ```bash
 make clean
 ```

+Removes the virtual environment and temporary build/cache files.